Carpenter license requirements by state: A comprehensive guide

 • Class C licenses are unlimited.
 You must show five years of experience.

-You’ll need to complete a pre-license education course approved by the Board of Contractors and you must pass an exam.
+You must complete a pre-license education course approved by the Board of Contractors and pass an exam.

 Washington